Daniel-KM/Omeka-S-module-ImageServer/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

 PHP should be installed with the extension `exif` in order to get the size of images.
 This is the case for all major distributions and providers.